-We are often asked to blindly trust medical professionals like doctors and nurses.
+We are often asked to trust medical professionals blindly, like doctors and nurses.
 We do so because they are supposed to have the education, experience, skill, and resources to provide us with the best possible care so we can recover from whatever our ailment may be and move forward with our lives.
 Unfortunately, negligent physicians are responsible for many injuries each year.
-If you’ve been harmed because of a doctor’s poor decision, a Cincinnati medical malpractice lawyer from Bey & Associates, LLC can help.
+If you’ve been harmed by a doctor’s poor decision, a Cincinnati medical malpractice lawyer from Bey & Associates, LLC can help.

 Defining Medical Malpractice in Cincinnati